 Report on a conference in the European Parliament, organised by the left group in the European parliament GUE/NGL, the Rosa Luxembourg Stiftung Brussels, in cooperation with Transform!Europe.

-This article was published on 26 February 2020 at the site of Transform!Europe and is signed by Cornelia Ernst and Manuela Kropp.
+This article was published on 26 February 2020 on the Transform!Europe’s website.
+The authors are Cornelia Ernst and Manuela Kropp.
 Cornelia Ernst is a member of the European Parliament from die Linke.
 Manuela Kropp is a policy advisor to MEP Cornelia Ernst.